CBT for Psychosis Worksheets

 - Peer support: Peer support programs involve individuals with lived experience of psychosis providing support and guidance to others facing similar challenges.
 Peer support can foster a sense of connection, reduce isolation, and offer valuable insights into coping strategies and recovery.

-- Holistic approaches: Holistic interventions, including lifestyle modifications, stress reduction techniques, and physical activity, contribute to overall well-being.
+- Holistic approaches: Holistic interventions, including lifestyle modifications, stress management techniques, and physical activity, contribute to overall well-being.
 Nutrition, sleep hygiene, and mindfulness practices are often incorporated to address the holistic needs of individuals with psychosis.

 How to use this CBT for Psychosis Worksheet

-Step two: Work through the worksheet
+Step 2: Work through the worksheet

 It's up to you how you might suggest your client to use this template.
 You may think it will be better for them to use this workbook as a reflection tool and homework task, or you may want to go through it with them to identify matters together in a safe environment.
 You know your client best, so it will be beneficial if you choose to use this template.

-Step three: Check-in
+Step 3: Check-in

-Step four: Store the workbook
+Step 4: Store the workbook

 Managing psychosis